pulumiverse/awesome-pulumi/README.md

 - [`jen20/pulumi-aws-vpc`](https://github.com/jen20/pulumi-aws-vpc) - Node.js and Python implementation of the AWS VPC Best-Practice Guidelines
 - [`place1/kloudlib`](https://github.com/place1/kloudlib) - A collection of NPM libraries for deploying commonly used open source software to Kubernetes using Pulumi.
+- [`vitobotta/pulumi-kubernetes-deployments`](https://github.com/vitobotta/pulumi-kubernetes-deployments) - A collection of Pulumi scripts used to automate repetitive deployments of applications and services to Kubernetes.

 ## Talks